junwenkwan/junwenkwan.github.io/content/posts/model-context-protocol.md

     mcp.run(transport="sse")
 ```

-Finally, the agent can then discover this tool and get the latest Aurora KP index.
+Finally, the agent can then discover this tool and get the latest Aurora Kp index from NOAA.

 ![MCP Example](/mcp.png)